You are here

 Trusts, and commissioners, are expected to take action to improve services based on the results.

 Information collected nationally in a consistent way is essential to support public and Parliamentary accountability.
 The results are used by NHS England and the Department of Health for performance assessment, improvement and regulatory purposes.

-The NHS Trust Development Authority will use the results to inform quality and governance activities as part of its Oversight Model for NHS Trusts.
+NHS Improvement will use the results to inform quality and governance activities as part of its Oversight Model for NHS trusts.

 - Last updated: